zloether/ScattergoriesPy/categories.md

 Things That You May Find at a Hospital
 Things That Have a Great Smell
 Things That You May Find at a Superstore
+Taco ingredients
+National Parks
+Euphamisms for body parts
+Types of sauces for food
+Comic book characters
+Related to dancing
+Names only a mother could love